 🛠 Windows Fix

-Administrator Permission Required Error – Complete Fix Guide
+Administrator Permission Required Error – Complete Fix Guide (Step-by-Step)

 What This Error Means

-Why This Happens
+Why This Error Happens

 Quick Fix Summary

-If you're in a hurry, try these quick fixes first:
+If you need a fast solution, try these first:

-How to Fix Administrator Permission Required – Step by Step
+How to Fix Administrator Permission Required (Step-by-Step)

 01

-Run as Administrator (Quick Fix)
+Run as Administrator

 • Right-click the app or file